 Four Parts.
+Standing of candidates.

-- 3. A student who has obtained honours in an Honours Examination may be a candidate for honours in Part IB in the year next after so obtaining honours, provided that the student has kept four terms and that six complete terms have not passed after her or his first term of residence. - 4.
-A student who not earlier than the fourth term after her or his first term of residence has obtained honours in an Honours Examination other than Part IA of the Natural Sciences Tripos or Part IA of the Medical Sciences Tripos or Veterinary Sciences Tripos, may be a candidate for honours in Part II in the year next after so obtaining honours2; provided that the student has kept seven terms and that twelve complete terms have not passed after her or his first term of residence.1
+- 1. The Natural Sciences Tripos shall consist of four Parts: Part IA, Part IB, Part II, and Part III. - 2.
+A student who has not obtained honours in another Honours Examination may present themselves as a candidate for honours in Part IA, provided that they have kept one term and that three complete terms have not passed after their first term of residence. - 3.
+A student who has obtained honours in an Honours Examination may be a candidate for honours in Part IB in the year next after so obtaining honours, provided that the student has kept four terms and that six complete terms have not passed after their first term of residence. - 4.
+A student who not earlier than the fourth term after their first term of residence has obtained honours in an Honours Examination other than Part IA of the Natural Sciences Tripos or Part IA of the Medical Sciences Tripos or Veterinary Sciences Tripos, may be a candidate for honours in Part II in the year next after so obtaining honours; provided that the student has kept seven terms and that twelve complete terms have not passed after their first term of residence.